 The California College Promise Grant (formerly the Board of Governors Fee Waiver) is a California Community Colleges financial aid program for California residents and AB540 students that waives the enrollment fees for students.
-To obtain an California College Promise Grant, students must file a Free Application for Federal Student Aid (FAFSA) by visiting fafsa.ed.gov, complete the California Dream Application by visiting dream.csac.ca.gov, or complete a paper California College Promise Grant application.
-The California College Promise Grant application form is available below or at the Mendocino College Financial Aid Office.
+To obtain a California College Promise Grant, students must file a Free Application for Federal Student Aid (FAFSA) by visiting fafsa.ed.gov, or complete the California Dream Act Application (CADAA) by visiting dream.csac.ca.gov.

 Type A (documentation required)